bluesillybeard/Pinc/readme.md

 - Easy to use
     - Similar ease of use compared to something like SDL or SFML
 - Statically linked
-    - Technically can be compiled and loaded dynamically, but it is reccommended to link to Pinc statically since its ABI is not stable.
+    - Technically can be compiled and loaded dynamically, but it is reccommended to link to Pinc statically since the ABI is not stable.

 ## Important notes